Special Academic Programs & Academic Accommodations

-Decree No. 2018-372 of May 18, 2018, concerning the temporary suspension of studies at public institutions offering undergraduate higher education programs, clarified the conditions governing the use of and eligibility for the so-called “gap year.”
+Decree No. 2018-372 of May 18, 2018, concerning the temporary suspension of studies at public institutions offering initial higher education programs, clarified the conditions governing the use of and eligibility for the so-called “gap year.”

 This period lasts for a maximum of one academic year.
 The student’s academic program is temporarily suspended so that they can gain personal experience, either independently or through a host organization in France or abroad.

-The eligibility requirements for this program are outlined in the Charter on the gap year program.
+The eligibility requirements for this program are outlined in the Charter on the Gap Year Program.

 - September 1, for a study abroad program covering the first semester or the entire academic year